rurbin3/lslnm/README.md

 # What is LSLNM Tool?

-  - It is A Tool That You Can Use To Download All The Files Saved In A Facebook Automatically.
+  - It is A Tool That You Can Use To Download All The Files Saved In Any Facebook Group Automatically.

 # Proof: